TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 #### Security
-_API Gateway Authorization & Authentication:_ using Cognito Authoriser
+_API Gateway Authorization & Authentication:_ Cognito Authoriser

 _Fine Grained Access Control using IAM Roles:_ Have granted the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidentiality.